seelabs/scratch_docs/xls-xchainbridge.md

 #### 2.2.1.
 The **`XChainCreateBridge`** transaction

 The **`XChainCreateBridge`** transaction creates a new `Bridge` ledger object.
 This tells one chain (whichever chain the transaction is submitted on) the details of the bridge.

 The transaction must be submitted by the door account.
 It must also be submitted on both chains that form the bridge in order to be a valid bridge.
+A door account may own at most one bridge object.

 ##### 2.2.1.1.
 Fields